PX4/PX4-user_guide/en/sim_gazebo_gz/vehicles.md

 ### X500 Quadrotor with Monocular Camera

-This models has a simple monocular camera sensor attached (there is no physical camera visualization on the model itself).
+This model has a simple monocular camera sensor attached (there is no physical camera visualization on the model itself).

 ```sh
 make px4_sitl gz_x500_mono_cam